33 Free Things to Do in Kansas City

 The Crossroads Art District comes alive the first Friday of each month as thousands gather for the art crawl that has quickly become a local and regional favorite.
 Live entertainment and a wide variety of sidewalk vendors and food trucks make First Fridays a vibrant display of Kansas City culture.

 Kansas City takes pride in being nicknamed the City of Fountains—and for good reason.
 More than 200 majestic fountains adorn the city, from quaint neighborhoods to major town landmarks.
-Be sure the visit the newly renovated J.C.
-Nichols Memorial Fountain located at the Country Club Plaza for a look at one of the most popular fountains in the area.
+Be sure the visit the Mill Creek Fountain located at the Country Club Plaza for a look at one of the most popular fountains in the area.

 Frontier Army Museum